aaronstott/l3t-tools/README.md

 # L3T-tools
-Codes for R3B-Si-Tracker (L3T) analysis
+Codes for R3B-Si-Tracker (L3T) analysis - currently setup for 2 detectors

 Analysis must be performed in a specific order.
 This is because L3T outputs raw MIDAS files so first we convert to ROOT trees to perform analysis